 It’s a recipe that doesn’t require butter and flour!
 These have been few and far between around this joint lately (and an unscheduled break didn’t help matters), or at least it would seem that way if your only window into my kitchen was through this blog.
 We’ve actually been eating dinners that are just as healthy as always (in other words, very healthy on the weekdays, decidedly less so on weekends), but while I was going through my excessive baking phase for a few weeks, I stuck to meals that were familiar and easy, so cooking dinner would minimize the time I had to spend apart from butter and sugar.

 Now that I’ve settled down and slowly stepped away from the mixer, I’m more willing to try new recipes after work.
 This one was a nice way to get out of the salmon rut I’ve been in.
 I know I can’t go wrong with pasta and a yogurt-based sauce.
-This one also several other ingredients I love, like capers, mustard, and red onion.
+This one also has several other ingredients I love, like capers, mustard, and red onion.
 Since there was no cooking fat in the recipe, I indulged a bit and stirred in some mayonnaise to the sauce in addition to the Greek yogurt.

 I keep trying to serve things in romaine leaves, and it keeps turning out to be a mess.
 But there are worse things than tangy bites of salmon and pasta falling out of their lettuce cups.
 There’s no butter or sugar and I didn’t get to use the mixer, but it’ll do.